Before you make a decision to separate, there are some important things you need to consider.

 PO Boxes do come with an annual cost, but if you’d prefer a free option, a parcel locker is a great option and has no cost as it’s a shared service.
 You can set it up online in a matter of minutes through Australia Post.
 When you get mail, you’ll receive an email with a code to use to collect it from your parcel locker.

 10. Make A List Of Who You Need To Update

 Just like you need to do when you move house, make a list of who you need to inform of your separation.
 This could include telling your mortgage company or landlord if you’re renting, checking your life insurance cover and benefits, checking your super benefits (who is set to receive your superannuation should you pass away), updating your will, power of attorney, and medical directive.

 If needed, inform Centrelink as it may affect what benefits and rebates you’re entitled to, and also make a list of who to tell when it comes to family and friends.

 Once you’ve considered all these things, you’ll be more prepared to cope with what happens after you decide to separate.

 If you’re going through a separation or divorce and need help coming to a mutual agreement on certain issues, it’s time to think about mediation.

-Our family mediation specialist in Perth can help you both move on quickly and affordably, with minimum fuss and cost.
+Our divorce mediation specialist in Perth can help you both move on quickly and affordably, with minimum fuss and cost.